 Bob Beamon continued competing until 1972 without getting remotely close to the mark set in his finest moment.
 He now lives in Chicago and has found further success as an athletics coach, motivational speaker, artist and business man along with devoting countless hours to charity work benefiting young people.

-Beamon’s jump took place at an altitude of 2240m, which is almost twice the altitude of anywhere in the United Kingdom.
+Beamon’s jump took place at an altitude of 2240 m, which is almost twice the altitude of anywhere in the United Kingdom.
 At this kind of elevation, the air is less resistant and is conducive to fast times and lengthy jumps.
 He was also assisted by the maximum legal trailing wind—two metres per second.
-The naysayers and sceptics cite these factors as overly instrumental in Beamon’s dizzying jump.
+The naysayers and skeptics cite these factors as overly instrumental in Beamon’s dizzying jump.

 Although the altitude and wind assistance undoubtedly gave Beamon a few extra centimetres, his record was the apogee of years of training and self-belief.
 Beamon reached the very peak of his long jump career on that afternoon in the Estadio Olimpico.
 It was a rare example of an athlete’s body and mind reaching perfect harmony in pursuit of a common goal.

 Even the weather sensed that something mind-blowing was about to happen and gifted Beamon with enough wind to maximise his potential without rendering it illegal.
 And that’s exactly what it was—a reaching of potential.